strideynet/spiffe-pinger/README.md

 - Spins up a loop that pings a gRPC server using the X509 SVID as a client certificate

+It requires three environment variables be set:

+- `SPIFFE_ENDPOINT_SOCKET`: The path to the SPIFFE Workload API socket.
+- `LISTEN`: The address to listen on for incoming gRPC connections.
+- `TARGET`: The address to connect to for outgoing gRPC connections.

 Spin up two of these and point them at one another e.g

 ```shell